techiediaries/blog/_posts/2017-11-15-real-time-applications-with-spring-reactive-redis-and-websockets.markdown

 ## What Will We Build

+In the following sections, we are going to spin up a Spring Boot 2.0 (the first version based on Spring 5) project that will handle WebSocket connections from a real-time chat application built with Angular.
+As Angular is not the focus of this article, we will simply clone a repository that already contains the chat client implemented so we can focus on the backend development.
+After going through all sections, we will end up with a backend that supports different users exchanging messages as shown in the following image.

 ![Real-time chat application written with Spring, Project Reactor, Redis, and WebSockets](https://cdn.auth0.com/blog/spring-reactive/real-time-chap.png)

 ### Creating an Auth0 Client